syncfusion-content/javascript-docs/js/Diagram/BPMN-Shapes.md

 ##### Transaction Subprocess

 * An transaction is a set of activities that logically belong together, in which all contained activities must complete their parts of the transaction; otherwise the process is undone.
 The execution result of a transaction is one of Successful Completion, Unsuccessful Completion (Cancel), and Hazard (Exception).
 The [events](/api/js/ejdiagram#members:nodes-subprocess-events "events") property of subprocess allows to represent these results as an event attached to the subprocess.

-* The [event](/api/js/ejdiagram#members:nodes-subprocess-events-event "event") property in events collection is used to set the type of event by which the sub-process will be triggered
+* The [event](/api/js/ejdiagram#members:nodes-subprocess-events-event "event") object allows you define the type of event by which the sub-process will be triggered.
+Also you can define [name](/api/js/ejdiagram#members:nodes-subprocess-events-name "name") of the event to identify the event at runtime.

-* The [offset](/api/js/ejdiagram#members:nodes-subprocess-events-offset "offset") property in events collection is used to set the fraction/ratio(relative to parent) that defines the position of the event shape.
+* The event's [offset](/api/js/ejdiagram#members:nodes-subprocess-events-offset "offset") property is used to set the fraction/ratio(relative to parent) that defines the position of the event shape.

 * The [trigger](/api/js/ejdiagram#members:nodes-subprocess-events-trigger "trigger") property defines the type of the event trigger.

-* You can define [name](/api/js/ejdiagram#members:nodes-subprocess-events-name "name"), [ports](/api/js/ejdiagram#members:nodes-subprocess-events-ports "ports") and [labels](/api/js/ejdiagram#members:nodes-subprocess-events-labels "labels") collection in events collection.
+* You can also use define ports and labels to sub-process events by using event's [ports](/api/js/ejdiagram#members:nodes-subprocess-events-ports "ports") and [labels](/api/js/ejdiagram#members:nodes-subprocess-events-labels "labels") properties.

  {% highlight javascript %}